xuzhi2021/ESCodeGen/README.md

 ## **"figures" folder:**
-Contains the workflow of our literature review (as shown above) and Figures 3 to 6.
+Contains Figures 1 to 4 shown in our paper.
+Figure 2 shown above is the workflow of our literature review.